codepost-io/integration-canvas/README.md

 > Without the Admin API Key, the script won't be able to query the /users/:user_id endpoint which will map Canvas UserIDs to emails.

-### 1. Get the CourseID and the AssignmentID
+### 1. Get the COURSE_ID and the ASSIGNMENT_ID

 Log into Canvas and navigate to the assignment page.
-In the URL you will see the CourseID first and the AssignmentID second.
+In the URL you will see the COURSE_ID first and the Assignment_ID second.
 Copy these.

 > Example: https://canvas.instructure.com/courses/1668XXX/assignments/12044XXX